conduktor/conduktor-gateway-demos/masking/Readme.md

 ## What is Conduktor Proxy Data Masking?

-Conduktor Proxy's data masking feature masks sensitive fields within messages as they are consume through the proxy.
+Conduktor Proxy's data masking feature masks sensitive fields within messages as they are consumed through the proxy.

 ### Video